The Menagerie

 Wild Thing

-Meet Wild Thing, a one-of-a-kind bucking bronco brought to life by master carver Ken Means.
+A one-of-a-kind bucking bronco brought to life by master carver Ken Means.

 Inspired by a lack of wild, dynamic figures on carousels at the time, Ken set out to create something bold, untamed and full of motion.
 Years later, Wild Thing is finally making its carousel debut, designed not just to turn heads but to ride with both thrill and safety in mind.